timrodenbroeker/p5studio-archived/README.md

 ![branding](branding.jpg)

-Working with p5.js these days is still a bit difficult.
-Even though there's a pretty nice web-editor for the beginners out there, there are no best practices for a workflow for more complex projects yet.

 Working with p5.js these days is difficult.
 Even though there's a pretty nice web-editor for the beginners out there, there are no best practices for a workflow for more complex projects yet.
 The transition between beginners-work and a more advanced setup is too hard.
 This application aims to change that.

 It supports an iterative and creative development-process with p5.js and any other library as good as possible.
 It solves numerous problems: